 Wheatley, Hughes hold event recognizing National Black HIV/AIDS Awareness Day in Pennsylvania

 HARRISBURG, Feb.
-4 – Today state Rep. Jake Wheatley, D-Allegheny, and state Sen. Vincent Hughes, D-Philadelphia/Montgomery, held an event in Harrisburg recognizing Feb.
-7, 2019 as National Black HIV/AIDS Awareness Day in Pennsylvania.
+5 – State Rep. Jake Wheatley, D-Allegheny, and state Sen. Vincent Hughes, D-Philadelphia/Montgomery, today held an event in Harrisburg recognizing Feb.
+7, 2020, as National Black HIV/AIDS Awareness Day in Pennsylvania.

-According to Wheatley, National Black HIV/AIDS Awareness Day started as a grassroots effort with hundreds of organizations.
-This year marks the 19th year for National Black HIV/AIDS Awareness Day, an initiative targeting black people to get tested in the hope of putting an end to the disease.
-Both Wheatley and Hughes plan to introduce legislation recognizing National Black HIV/AIDS Awareness in Pennsylvania.
+National Black HIV/AIDS Awareness Day began 20 years ago as a grassroots effort with hundreds of organizations.
+The yearly initiative encourages black people to get tested in the hope of putting an end to the disease.
+Wheatley has introduced H.R.
+668 recognizing National Black HIV/AIDS Awareness Day in Pennsylvania.

-Hughes and Wheatley were joined at the awareness event by Dr. Loren Robinson from the Pennsylvania Department of Health; Jeannine Peterson, CEO of the Hamilton Health Center in Harrisburg; and Julia Och of AIDS Free Pittsburgh.
+Hughes and Wheatley were joined at the awareness event by state Rep. Brian Sims, D-Philadelphia; Pennsylvania Secretary of Health Dr. Rachel Levine; Dr. Trish Gadson with Macedonia FACE in Pittsburgh; and Jeannine Peterson, CEO of the Hamilton Health Center in Harrisburg.

-As part of his campaign to raise awareness of HIV/AIDS in the community, Wheatley also hosted free HIV/AIDS screenings at the Pennsylvania Capitol on Tuesday.
+As part of his campaign to raise awareness of HIV/AIDS in the community, Wheatley also hosted free HIV/AIDS screenings today at the Pennsylvania Capitol.